 Keeping Track of Your Business

-Many small northern communities will not have bookkeeping and accounting services available locally.
+Many small Northern communities will not have bookkeeping and accounting services available locally.
 You can ask your local economic development agency or other businesses in your community for recommendations.
 There are also several good bookkeeping and accounting software programs available.
-Talk to a bookkeeper or someone that has experience in bookkeeping about which one is the best to fit your needs and your technical skill level.
+Talk to a bookkeeper or someone that has experience in bookkeeping about which one is the best fit for your needs and technical skill level.
 A good program will help you keep track of your revenue and expenses and make reporting to Canada Revenue Agency a lot easier.

 Bookkeeping is keeping track of the daily activities of your business.
-This includes:
+This includes

-- Recording all financial transactions (sales, expenses, purchases).
+- recording all financial transactions (sales, expenses, purchases);

-- Recording debits (money coming in) and credits (money going out).
+- recording debits (money coming in) and credits (money going out);

-- Organizing pay for all employees.
+- organizing pay for all employees.

 Keeping a general ledger is one of the basic bookkeeping tasks.
 The general ledger is a document that records the amounts from sales and expense receipts.
 This process is referred to as “posting”.
 The more sales made, the more often the ledger is updated.